cloud-elements/devportal/docs/elements/xero/authenticate-oauth.md

 breadcrumbs: /docs/elements.html
 elementId: 40
 elementKey: xero
-apiKey: Key Name #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiKey: Consumer Key #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
-apiSecret: Secret Name #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+apiSecret: Consumer Secret #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
-callbackURL: Callback URL Name #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
+callbackURL: OAuth callback domain #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 20
 ---